Phrogz/rephinez/scenarios/Hat Shuffler/README.md

-This scenario takes a league of players and places them on different teams each round, with the goals of ensuring that:
+This scenario takes a sports league of players and places them on different teams each round, with the goals of ensuring that:

 1. Players get to play with as many different people as possible.
-2. Teams are as fair as possible within a round.
+2. Teams are as "fair" as possible within a round (with many different criteria attempting to judge "fairness").
+   * _Information about each player's abilities, height, age, and experience are used when evaluating a team._
-3. When pairs of players request to play on the same team ("baggage") that is maintained.
+3. When pairs of players request to play on the same team ("baggage") that request is honored.

+![Example output shown as a table with player names and which team they are on each week](example.png)

 # Initial Setup
 The scenario can either generate a starting schedule from scratch, or injest a previously-saved schedule to use as the starting point.

 When generating a new schedule, it splits the players into men and women, sorts them by the `Player.prototype.ranking()` function, and then distributes them across the specified number of teams.
 These initial teams are duplicated across all rounds.

 # Variations
 At each step the scenario picks a random round, picks two teams at random,